-I am listing down the various types of laksa dishes that I have tried so far in this post, starting from Singapore to Malaysia.
+I listed down the various types of laksa dishes that I have tried so far in this article, starting from Singapore to Malaysia.
 I have not completed the list of laksa in Malaysia yet.
 And I believe there are laksa dishes in Indonesia and Thailand too.

 1. Singapore Curry Laksa

 The Nyonya-style coconut-curry laksa is one of the most commonly found noodle dish in Singapore.
 It's thick laksa broth, prepared with dried shrimps, coconut milk and spices, is usually spicy and a little sweet due to the coconut milk.

 The noodle used is usually thick rice vermicelli but other noodle types can be specified.
 Typical ingredients used are tofu puffs (or "tau pok" as the locals called it), slices of fish cake, prawns, cockles, beansprouts and sometimes, portion of a hard-boiled egg.
 Dried coriander leaves are usually added as garnish and additional sambal chilli may be added on top of the curry soup to spice up the dish.

 Jin Li Satay Bee Hoon, Beauty World Centre

 Katong laksa, as it's name implies, originated from the Katong area in Singapore where thick rice vermicelli are cut into shorter strands such that the noodle dish can be eaten with just a spoon.
 This is the main difference between Katong laksa and other laksa dishes in Singapore — at least, when it first started.